-This Formulary is a guide to use when prescribing medications for MVP Medicaid or HARP Members.
-The formulary promotes the use of generic medications.
-The MVP Medicaid formulary is divided into 2 tiers:
+This formulary is a guide to use when prescribing medications for MVP Medicaid/HARP Members.
+This formulary promotes the use of generic medications.

+The MVP Medicaid formulary is divided into two tiers:

-- Tier 1 includes all generic medications - Tier 2 includes formulary brand medications selected for their overall value
+- Tier 1 generally includes preferred generic drugs - Tier 2 includes covered brand name drugs chosen for their overall value

 Non-formulary drugs require prior authorization from MVP.
-Some drug classes are excluded from coverage under the NYS Medicaid Formulary.
-These may include erectile or sexual dysfunction drugs, weight loss drugs, drugs used to treat infertility (except tamoxifen, letrozole, bromocriptine, and clomiphene), cough and cold products, cosmetic, drugs marked as "sample" or "not for sale," DESI drugs, non-FDA approved drugs (NDA/ANDA/BLA), drugs used for radiological testing, drugs supplied to public free of charge, and viscosupplementation products.
+Some drug classes such as erectile or sexual dysfunction drugs, weight loss drugs, drugs used to treat infertility (except tamoxifen, letrozole, bromocriptine, and clomiphene), cough and cold products, cosmetic, marked "sample" or "not for sale," DESI drugs, non-FDA approved drugs (NDA/ANDA/BLA), used for radiological testing, packaged in unit dose when bulk packaging is available, regularly supplied to public free of charge, and visco supplementation products are excluded from coverage.
+Drugs (legend and OTC) and supplies which are not covered under the NYS Medicaid Formulary is not covered.

-Atypical antipsychotics, antidepressants, anti-rejection, anti-retroviral, select endocrine (including but not limited to growth hormones, diabetic drugs, and insulin and pancreatic enzymes), hematological, multiple sclerosis, and anti-seizure agents will be subject to prescriber prevails provisions.
-This enables the prescriber reasonable professional judgment to prevail in the prior authorization process for atypical antipsychotics.
-When the plan is unable to complete a prior authorization due to missing information or because the prescriber's reasonable professional judgment has not been adequately demonstrated, either by consistency with FDA approved labeling or use supported in at least one of the Official Compendia as defined in federal law under the Social Security Act section 1927 (g)(1)(B)(i), the plan will issue a Notice of Action to the Provider and Member.
+Atypical antipsychotics, antidepressants, anti-rejection, anti-retroviral, select endocrine (including but not limited to growth hormones, diabetic drugs, and insulin and pancreatic enzymes), hematological, multiple sclerosis, and anti-seizure agents will be subject to Prescriber Prevails provisions.
+This enables the prescriber's reasonable professional judgment to prevail in the prior authorization process for atypical antipsychotics.
+When the plan is unable to complete a prior authorization due to missing information or because the prescriber's reasonable professional judgment has not been adequately demonstrated, either by consistency with FDA approved labeling or use supported in at least one of the Official Compendia as defined in federal law under the Social Security Act section 1927 (g)(1)(B)(i), the plan will issue a Notice of Action to the provider and Member.

-The MVP Medicaid benefit includes coverage for select over-the-counter medications, diabetic supplies, enteral products, and some medical supplies.
+The MVP Medicaid benefit includes coverage for select over-the-counter medications, diabetic management supplies, enteral products, and some medical supplies.
 Coverage is limited to a 30-day supply of medications at a participating retail pharmacy.
 Mail order is not a covered benefit.
 Specialty medications may be obtained from CVS Specialty Pharmacy, MVP's specialty pharmacy vendor, or a contracted specialty retail pharmacy.

-The formulary exception and prior authorization process are the same for the Commercial, Marketplace, and Medicaid Members.
-Prescribing Providers should use MVP prior authorization forms found on mvphealthcare.com/providers/forms.
-All prior authorization and formulary exception requests for MVP Medicaid Members can also be submitted on the NYS Medicaid Prior Authorization Request Form for Prescriptions.
+The formulary exception and prior authorization process are the same as for Commercial, Marketplace, and Medicaid Members.
+Prescribing providers should use existing MVP prior authorization forms found on mvphealthcare.com.

+All prior authorization and formulary exception requests for MVP Medicaid Members can also be submitted on the Medicaid standardized prior authorization form.
+This form can be found on our website at mvphealthcare.com/ providers/forms.